Five Below (NASDAQ:FIVE) Issues FY 2022 Earnings Guidance

+Five Below (NASDAQ:FIVE – Get Rating) last posted its quarterly earnings data on Wednesday, June 8th.
+The specialty retailer reported $0.59 EPS for the quarter, topping analysts’ consensus estimates of $0.58 by $0.01.
+The company had revenue of $639.60 million for the quarter, compared to analyst estimates of $652.73 million.
+Five Below had a return on equity of 24.53% and a net margin of 9.06%.
+The firm’s quarterly revenue was up 7.0% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.88 earnings per share.
+Research analysts forecast that Five Below will post 5 earnings per share for the current fiscal year.

-A number of institutional investors have recently bought and sold shares of the business.
-Neuberger Berman Group LLC lifted its holdings in Five Below by 114.5% during the first quarter.
-Neuberger Berman Group LLC now owns 287,319 shares of the specialty retailer’s stock worth $45,503,000 after buying an additional 153,367 shares during the period.
-The Manufacturers Life Insurance Company grew its stake in Five Below by 34.3% during the 1st quarter.
-The Manufacturers Life Insurance Company now owns 84,954 shares of the specialty retailer’s stock worth $13,454,000 after buying an additional 21,704 shares during the last quarter.
-BNP Paribas Arbitrage SA grew its stake in Five Below by 9.7% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 6,275 shares of the specialty retailer’s stock worth $994,000 after buying an additional 555 shares during the last quarter.
-Weiss Multi Strategy Advisers LLC grew its stake in Five Below by 363.3% during the 1st quarter.
-Weiss Multi Strategy Advisers LLC now owns 92,892 shares of the specialty retailer’s stock worth $14,711,000 after buying an additional 72,842 shares during the last quarter.
-Finally, Mirabella Financial Services LLP purchased a new position in Five Below during the 1st quarter worth $680,000.
-Institutional investors own 99.20% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in FIVE.
+Canada Pension Plan Investment Board grew its holdings in Five Below by 93.0% during the first quarter.
+Canada Pension Plan Investment Board now owns 193 shares of the specialty retailer’s stock worth $31,000 after buying an additional 93 shares in the last quarter.
+Covestor Ltd grew its stake in Five Below by 108.6% in the 1st quarter.
+Covestor Ltd now owns 582 shares of the specialty retailer’s stock valued at $92,000 after purchasing an additional 303 shares during the period.
+Private Advisor Group LLC bought a new position in Five Below in the 1st quarter valued at $209,000.
+Cetera Investment Advisers bought a new position in Five Below in the 4th quarter valued at $216,000.
+Finally, Healthcare of Ontario Pension Plan Trust Fund grew its stake in Five Below by 793.1% in the 1st quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,563 shares of the specialty retailer’s stock valued at $248,000 after purchasing an additional 1,388 shares during the period.
+Institutional investors and hedge funds own 99.20% of the company’s stock.

 About Five Below (Get Rating)